 Other treatments are also possible, including topical medications, skin peels or laser treatments.
 Chronic milia may be a sign of an underlying condition, which can be identified by professionals and treated accordingly.

 Are you baffled by the persistent bumps appearing on your face?
 Schedule a consultation with the experienced aestheticians here at Skin Deep.
-We’ll determine which bumps are which and work with you to develop and personalized skin care plan that eliminates them once and for all.
+We’ll determine which bumps are which and work with you to develop a personalized skin care plan that eliminates them once and for all.